KTH/ug-rest-api-helper/README.md

 # FilterType
 Along with the `filterAttributeName` and `filterData`,  `filterType` needs to be passed as well like `contains` or `startsWith`

-Check the link below to see what are the supported filter by UG https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part2-url-conventions/odata-v4.0-errata03-os-part2-url-conventions-complete.html#_Toc453752358
+Check the link below to see what are the supported filter by UG.

+https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part2-url-conventions/odata-v4.0-errata03-os-part2-url-conventions-complete.html#_Toc453752358